 By around 2:30, we noticed a horde of people descending on the already crowded beach.
 Another ship had come into port, and I think every last passenger decided it was a beach day.

-Later on, I was chatting with another passenger on our ship, and she said that she had gone to the beach after lunch on our first day in port, which is really a half day.
-By the time they got there, they only had a short time at the beach because the last mini-buses back to the ship departed at 5:30 PM.
+Later on, I was chatting with another passenger on our ship, and she said that she had gone to the beach after lunch on our first day in port (which is really a half day).
+By the time she arrived, she only had a short time at the beach because the last mini-buses back to the ship departed at 5:30 PM.
 If you plan to stay late at the beach, be sure to confirm with your driver how late the buses will be running.